 Today, I’m mom to five.
 It’s a story I could have never written, never dreamed.

-When I look at Josh and Jake this Mother’s Day, I’ll be thankful for the miracles they are.
-But as I do, I pray I’ll remember a God who looked at me and said, “It’s time she saw the love I have for her–her buried desires are never too deep for Me to find.”
+I am forever grateful to the God who looked at me and said, “It’s time she saw the love I have for her–her buried desires are never too deep for Me to find.”